 Eggshell crafts are perfect for Easter!
 Make eggshell terrariums, candles, and planters.

-I have seen many eggshell crafts since then.
 These three eggshell crafts are perfect for spring or Easter decorating.
 But they can also be fun year round.

 Once the eggs were cracked and empty I rinsed them out.
 Then I put the eggshells in a pot filled with water and briefly boiled them.
 This made sure to get out any residue that simply rinsing the eggs missed.

 For the eggshell terrariums I used a pair of scissors to enlarge the opening of each egg.
 I also used a push pin to create a small hole at the top of each egg.
-I was able to put a piece of twine through the hole to create a hanger for my eggshell terrarium.
+I was able to put a piece of jute twine through the hole to create a hanger for my eggshell terrarium.

 Then it was time to decorate the inside of my eggshell terrarium.
 Since these were for Easter I went with a nest theme.
 I put some crinkle paper in the bottom of the egg to act as a nest.